 Many hundreds of thousands of words later (and five draft manuscripts of varying quality) her debut Little Bones hit the bookshelves in Ireland in May 2016, and in the UK in February 2017.
 The first of a trilogy with Bonnier’s exciting new fiction imprint, Little Bones introduced the feisty Cathy Connolly, a 20-something Dublin cop and kickboxing champion.
 The novel begins with a horrifying discovery after what seems like a routine break-in – a baby’s bones hidden in the hem of a wedding dress.

 ‘Connolly, for whom the word “gutsy” might have been invented, is a terrific character . . . a compelling debut; the author keeps her complex storyline going all the way to its incredible ending’ Sunday Independent

 Little Bones spent four weeks at number 1 and another 4 weeks in the top ten in the Irish bestseller list.
 Then in October 2016 it was shortlisted for the Irish Crime Novel of the Year Award at the Bord Gais Energy Irish Book Awards, alongside Alex Barclay’s The Drowning Child, Liz Nugent’s Lying in Wait, William Ryan’s The Constant Soldier and Catherine Ryan Howard’s Distress Signals.

 A stunning slap in the face of a novel… . . .
 Be warned, the ending will rend your heart’ Ken Bruen

 Book two in the trilogy In Deep Water went straight into the top 10 on release in 2017 as did No Turning Back in 2018.

-For rights enquries contact Simon Trewin, details on the contact page, at www.simontrewin.co.uk
+For rights enquries contact Simon Trewin, details on the contact page, or at www.simontrewin.co.uk

 Dark plot twists full of intrigue Liz Nugent